Dexalot/dexalot-docs/docs/contracts/TradePairs.md

 Cancels all the orders given the array of order ids supplied

+**Dev notes:** \
-**Dev notes:** _This function may run out of gas if a trader is trying to cancel too many orders Call with Maximum 20 orders at a time
+This function may run out of gas if a trader is trying to cancel too many orders Call with Maximum 20 orders at a time
-Will skip orders that are already canceled/filled and continue canceling the remaining ones in the list_
+Will skip orders that are already canceled/filled and continue canceling the remaining ones in the list

 ```solidity
 function cancelAllOrders(bytes32[] _orderIds) external
 ```

-#### parameters
+#### Arguments

 | Name | Type | Description |
 | ---- | ---- | ----------- |